 Law is also one of the highest paying professions, however, so working directly on social justice issues isn’t the only way you can do good as a lawyer.
 If you enjoy commercial work and can secure a place at a high-paying firm, you can also have an impact by donating some of your earnings to charity.
 We call this earning to give.

 In this profile, we explore the pros and cons of law for earning to give.
-We focus on high-end commercial law – where the money is – and hope to discuss public interest law in a separate review.
+We focus on high-end commercial law – where the money is – rather than public interest law.
 It’s based on the legal training and experience of the primary author of this profile, Natalie Cargill, as well as conversations with lawyers from a range of practice areas.
 We’ve also drawn on academic literature, surveys by the Law Society, and publicly-available salary data.

 In summary, we don’t normally recommend earning to give in commercial law.
 First, we think earning to give isn’t usually the highest-impact path in our current list of pressing global problems – talent gaps are more urgent.
 Second, even if you do decide to earn to give, commercial law doesn’t seem like the best option.
 While high-end firms can offer exceptional earning potential, this often comes at the cost of lower job satisfaction, limited direct impact, less flexible career capital, and high initial training costs.